TankHQ/tank/docs/02-getting-started.md

 **Mission brief**: install Tank and a driver, define an entity, create the table, insert a few rows, then fire a query.
 For full tactical exercises including transactions, complex queries, and multi-driver deployments, proceed to the [*Field Manual Section 3* - Supply Lines](03-connection.md).

 > [!TIP]
 > Tank is async.
-Run these examples under an async runtime (e.g. Tokio) and `.await` your operations.
+Run these examples under an async runtime like [Tokio](https://crates.io/crates/tokio) and `.await` your operations.

 1) Arm your cargo
 ```sh